What is Asperger’s Syndrome?

 How Is Asperger’s Syndrome Prevented?

 There is no known way to prevent or cure Asperger’s syndrome.
 The causes of the disorder are unknown, making it difficult to develop treatments.
-Although some risk factors for the disorder have been identified, there is no strong data to suggest that avoidance of the risk factors is effective at preventing Asperger’s.
+Although some risk factors for the condition have been identified, no substantial data suggests that avoiding the risk factors effectively prevents Asperger’s.